kali-linex/linex/Documentation/admin-guide/media/remote-controller.rst

 sequences ("raw mode").

-The support for remote controller in scancode mode is provided by the standard Linux input layer.
+The support for remote controller in scancode mode is provided by the standard Linex input layer.
 The support for raw mode is provided via LIRC.

-In order to check the support and test it, it is suggested to download the `v4l-utils <https://git.linuxtv.org/v4l-utils.git/>`_.
+In order to check the support and test it, it is suggested to download the `v4l-utils <https://git.linextv.org/v4l-utils.git/>`_.
 It provides two tools to handle remote controllers:

 - ir-keytable: provides a way to query the remote controller, list the